DiogoRibeiro7/nosql-databases-labs/labs/lab02_modeling/README.md

 * Sketch how you would migrate from a relational schema to this NoSQL schema.

 If you do any extensions, briefly describe them in `NOTES.md`.

+---

+### Basic Warm-up (Optional)

+New to data modeling?
+Start with the lightweight prompts in [`BASIC_EXERCISES.md`](BASIC_EXERCISES.md).
+They walk you through listing entities, mapping relationships, drafting embed vs reference decisions, and writing a tiny sample document before you commit to the full deliverables.

+---

+### Advanced Challenges (Bonus)

+Structured stretch goals are documented in [`ADVANCED_EXERCISES.md`](ADVANCED_EXERCISES.md).
+They cover:

+1. Designing multi-tenant strategies.
+2. Building an index prioritization/backlog process.
+3. Planning a relational-to-document migration.

+Record any progress in the “Advanced Exercises Summary” section of your `NOTES.md` and link to the supporting files you created.